 Click on the below image to see the interactive map

 Step 4: In Narok, look for the bus station and book a shared taxi to your campsite

 The edge of the National Park is filled with Maasai villages, so that’s why you can easily get there by local, public transportation.

 In Narok, the matatu will drop you at a gas station.
 Ask the locals where the bus station is.
 They will offer to take you by taxi, but just ignore them, as the station is less than 500 meters away.

-Once you are at the station, look for the shared taxis to Sekenani gate and say that you want to be dropped off at the Mara Explorers camp site.
-Do not accept anyone offering to take you for more than 500KES per person.
+Typically, the shared taxi costs around 500KES (5USD) per person.
 This is the real price and you shouldn’t pay more than that.
 The taxi will leave only when completely full and they will always try to fit in 6 passengers (excluding the driver), 4 in the front and 2 in the back.

 It may take time to fill the taxi completely.
 I waited for a little bit longer than an hour.

-Step 4: Buy supplies at the supermarket
+Step 5: Make your Masai Mara budget safari even cheaper – Buy supplies at the supermarket